geo-fluid-dynamics/sapphire/README.md

-# sunfire
+# sapphire
-Sunfire is an engine for constructing PDE-based simulations discretized in time with finite differences and in space with mixed finite elements.
+Sapphire is an engine for constructing PDE-based simulations discretized in space with mixed finite element using [Firedrake](https://www.firedrakeproject.org/) and in time with finite differences.

 [![DOI](https://zenodo.org/badge/157389237.svg)](https://zenodo.org/badge/latestdoi/157389237)